dewitt4/Cloud-Custodain/_sources/usecases/usecases/ebsgarbagecollect.txt

 ========================================

   .. code-block:: yaml

      - name: ebs-mark-unattached-deletion
        resource: ebs
        comments: |
-         Mark any unattached ebs volumes for deletion in 30 days.
+         Mark any unattached EBS volumes for deletion in 30 days.
          Volumes set to not delete on instance termination do have valid use cases as data drives, but 99% of the time they appear to be just garbage creation.